VipraMadanala/Cosmic_Vision/README.md

----
-title: CosmicVision
-colorFrom: blue
-colorTo: gray
-sdk: gradio
-app_file: app.py
-pinned: false
----

 # Sequence-Based Classification of Astronomical Objects Using Deep Learning

 **Project Name:** CosmicVision
-**Program/Event:** Summer Siege × Odyssey 2026
+**Event:** Summer Siege × Odyssey 2026
 **Institution:** IIT Gandhinagar

 ---

+## Overview

-CosmicVision is an interactive astronomical image classification web application built using EfficientNet-B3 and Grad-CAM explainability.
+CosmicVision is an astronomical image classification web application built using EfficientNet-B3 with Grad-CAM explainability.

-The application allows users to upload an astronomical image and receive a predicted celestial object category along with confidence scores and a Grad-CAM visualization.
+The application allows users to upload an astronomical image and predicts one of five celestial object categories:

-## Supported Classes

-The model classifies astronomical images into five categories:

 - Elliptical Galaxy
 - Nebula